Ukraine mounts acts of sabotage in Siberia to staunch Russian artillery

 Expecting trains to be rerouted through a northern pass of the Baikal-Amur track, the SBU apparently staged a second explosion on a second fuel train as it passed over a bridge in an unspecified location.
 Four fuel tanks were destroyed and another two were damaged.

-Ukraine has every reason to disable this route.
+Ukraine has every reason to disable Russia’s rail links with China.
 North Korea is believed to have sent Russia more than a million artillery shells to discharge in Ukraine.

 Satellite images the Washington Post published on October 16 suggested that two Russian ships had successfully transported cargo from the North Korean free trade zone port of Rason to Russia’s port of Dunai several times since August.